trajano/terraform-docker-swarm-aws/README.md

 ## Prerequisites

-The `aws` plugin is configured in your TF file.
+The `aws` provider is configured in your TF file.

 AWS permissions to do the following